 While you’re supposed to keep at controlled crying every night for maximum effect, it’s just not worth trying if you’ve had the day from hell and feel like you’re going to explode.

-Make sure you’ve got the support of your partner or a good friend who will answer your calls / come round and restrain you when you feel like you’re about to cave in.
+Make sure you’ve got the support of your partner or a good friend who will answer your calls or come round and restrain you when you feel like you’re about to cave in.

-And have the comfort food / rom-coms at the ready!
+And have the comfort food or rom-coms at the ready!

 How long does it take for controlled crying to work?

 All children are different, and for some learning to drop off on their own is a matter of just a couple of evenings.
-For most children that normally sleep well it's about 4-5 - still not too bad.
-With children who struggle with sleep anyway it's a hard one, lasting up to two weeks.
+For most children that normally sleep well, it's about 4-5 days which is still not too bad.
+With children who struggle with sleep, it can be a hard one, lasting up to two weeks.
 If it still doesn’t happen, you should stop using the method and perhaps switch to something more gradual.
 Check out our step-by-step baby sleep guide that contains 13 tips to see if there are any other methods that might work for you...